acs-modeling-tool/acs-modeling-tool/README.md

  - [Papyrus SysML](https://git.eclipse.org/c/papyrus/org.eclipse.papyrus-sysml16.git)

 If this is your first project, expect the learning curve to be steep, on the order of weeks/months rather than days, since the Eclipse/Papyrus framework is huge.

+### License
+Copyright 2022 ACS
+This project is part of ACS
+ACS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ACS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with ACS.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/ "http://www.gnu.org/licenses/").

+### Contributors
+ - Emil Palmelund Voldby
+ - Jonas Madsen
+ - Sean Kristian Remond Harbo
+ - Michele Albano

+### Contact

+Contact email may or may not be monitored.
+If you need access, try and reach one of the contributors.
+ - acs-modeling-tool@protonmail.com